Rage at Dawn: Production

 This film was shot on location in Columbia State Historic Park, California, which means that the buildings have a somewhat authentic period look and the topography somewhat resembles many parts of southern Indiana near Seymour, which are very hilly.

-Slightly lessening the verisimilitude — or intentionally introducing a science fiction element into the film — as the gang makes its way into the town to rob the bank, there is the unmistakable sight of electric lines and utility poles, and — as the robbers ride through — more power lines, and a pole flying the California State Flag, are shown in passing.
+Somewhat lessening the verisimilitude, as the gang makes its way into the town to rob the bank, there is the unmistakable sight of electric lines and utility poles, and — as the robbers ride through — more power lines, and a pole flying the California State Flag, are shown in passing.
 The railroad scenes were filmed on the Sierra Railroad in Tuolumne County, California.